Master of Science in Biology

 Degree Tracks

-This option is recommended for individuals who are interested in a career in biological research, are working in applied fields of Biology, or are interested in further graduate or professional studies.
-Students interested in this option are encouraged to arrange appointments with the graduate program advisor and faculty in their area of interest early in their program, to discuss potential thesis topics.
+This track is recommended for individuals who are interested in a career in biological research, are working in applied fields of Biology, or are interested in further graduate or professional studies.
+Students interested in this track are encouraged to arrange appointments with the graduate program advisor and faculty in their area of interest early in their program, to discuss potential thesis topics.

-Students pursuing the Research Thesis Option complete a minimum of 33 credit hours of graduate course work, including BIO-405 and Research Thesis Hours.
-Up to two (2) credits of Independent Investigations (BIO-482) can replace an equal number of Research Thesis Hours credits.
-Students must have advanced to candidacy (see above), identified a thesis advisor, and formed a thesis committee before they can submit the research proposal.
-The research proposal, developed by the student under the mentorship of their thesis advisor and thesis committee, and which delineates the research project the student will conduct (see below), must be approved by the Biology Department before the student can register for Research Thesis credits.
-The exit requirement for the Research Thesis Option is successful completion of the research project, the public, oral defense of the Research Thesis, and the approval and submission of the written thesis according to CGSR guidelines.
+Students pursuing the Research Thesis track complete a minimum of 33 credit hours of graduate course work, including BIO-405 and six (6) Thesis credit hours.
+Up to two (2) credits of Independent Investigations (BIO-482) can replace an equal number of Thesis credit hours.
+Students matriculate into this track when they identify a thesis advisor, choose a research project, and form a thesis committee.
+The student, working under the mentorship of their thesis advisor, develops a research thesis proposal that delineates the research project the student will conduct (see below).
+This research thesis proposal must be approved by the members of the student's thesis committee prior to the student being allowed to register for Thesis credits.
+The exit requirement for the Research Thesis Track is the successful completion of the research project, the public, oral defense of the Research Thesis, and the approval and submission of the written thesis according to CGSR guidelines.

-Students who register for the research thesis and subsequently decide not to complete the thesis may, upon program approval, apply the credits completed for the research thesis towards total credit hour requirements for any of the other two options (see below).
+Students who register for research thesis credit hours and subsequently decide not to complete the thesis may, upon program approval, apply the credits completed for the research thesis towards total credit hour requirements for either of the other two tracks (see below).

 This option is recommended for students who are interested in exploring a particular topic through literature research.
 The student will choose a library thesis advisor who will guide the student in identifying an appropriate question, preparing a thesis proposal, and writing the thesis.
 The goals of the library thesis are to explore a specific topic through the current literature with the aim of determining whether there is a particular gap in knowledge and/or if a specific question(s) can be answered through existing knowledge or whether additional experimentation/research are required to address the question.

-Students pursuing the Library Thesis track complete a minimum of 34 credit hours of graduate coursework, including BIO-405, at least one course that includes a laboratory or field component, and Library Thesis Hours.
-The student must have advanced to candidacy (see above), have identified a thesis advisor and two readers, and obtained department approval of the thesis project before registering for Library Thesis Hours credits.
-The exit requirement for the Library Thesis Option is successful public, oral presentation and defense of the Library Thesis.
+Students pursuing the Library Thesis track complete a minimum of 34 credit hours of graduate coursework, including BIO-405, at least one course that includes a laboratory or field component, and six (6) Thesis credit hours.
+Students matriculate into this track when they identify a thesis advisor and a literature topic to investigate and identify two readers to comprise their thesis committee.
+The student, working under the mentorship of their thesis advisor, develops a literature thesis proposal that must be approved by the members of the student's thesis committee prior to the student being allowed to register for Thesis credit hours.
+The exit requirement for the Library Thesis Track is the successful public, oral presentation and defense of the Library Thesis.

-This option is recommended for students who desire a more flexible approach to graduate training in Biology.
+This option is recommended for students who desire a less intensively-focused approach to graduate training in Biology.
 It is a popular track for teachers or those who want to become more competitive for admission to professional/health programs.

-Students complete a minimum of 36 credit hours of graduate course work, including BIO-405, at least one course that includes a laboratory or field component, and the professional/academic portfolio.
-For students in the Non-Thesis Option, the portfolio will be evaluated at least 3 times during their tenure and the final portfolio must be submitted to their advisor no later than week 8 of their final semester in the program.
-The exit requirement for the Non-thesis track is acceptance of the portfolio by the Biology Graduate Advisory Committee.
+Students complete a minimum of 36 credit hours of graduate course work, including BIO-405, and at least one course that includes a laboratory or field component.
+The exit requirement for the Non-thesis track is BIO-490 and its Exit Seminar component.

 Thesis Proposals

-Students interested in pursuing either the Library or Research Thesis options submit a thesis proposal for review and consideration by the department before they register for thesis credits.
+Students interested in pursuing either the Library or Research Thesis tracks submit a thesis proposal for review and consideration by their thesis committee before they register for thesis credits.
 Potential topics are first discussed with a prospective thesis advisor to determine a project focus.
 The student drafts a proposal that presents the background and scope of the project, literature review, hypothesis/hypotheses to be tested (gap in knowledge and/or question(s) to be addressed in the case of a library thesis), methodology (for research theses only), and anticipated timetable.
 At the same time, in consultation with the research advisor, the student forms their thesis committee (thesis advisor + 2 additional Biology faculty members for the Research Thesis or thesis advisor + 2 additional readers for the Library Thesis).
-Once approved by the committee, the proposal is then submitted to the biology faculty for review and consideration.

 Graduate Degree Time-Limit